korycfitz/Battleship/README.md

 ## 🧐 About <a name = "about"></a>

-This project was made because battleship is one of the best pencil and paper games.
+This project was made because the battleship is one of the best pencil and paper games.
 In addition, Christmas is both the best holiday of the year, and my middle name.
-As a result, this project was built to combine the two together.
+As a result, this project was built to combine the two.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get the project up and running on your local machine for deployment on a live system. <br>

-Visit https://battleship-kory-fitzgerald.netlify.app/  to access the desktop/moble version of the game.
+Visit https://battleship-kory-fitzgerald.netlify.app/  to access the desktop/mobile version of the game.

 ### Prerequisites